hbc/NGS_Data_Analysis_Course/sessionIV/lessons/06_biological_databases_Ensembl.md

 	- Gene Start (bp)
 	- Gene End (bp)
 	- Strand
+	- Associated Gene Name
 	- Transcript count
-7. Collapse `GENE` and expand `EXTERNAL`.
-Choose `HGNC Symbol`.
-8. Click on `Results` button in the upper left-hand corner.
+7. Click on `Results` button in the upper left-hand corner.
 Save output to a comma-separated value (CSV) file.
-9. In the HTML table, click on the link for `MOV10` to take you to the Ensembl gene page.
+8. In the HTML table, click on the link for `MOV10` to take you to the Ensembl gene page.

 #### biomaRt R package
 When you are performing an NGS analysis, you often find a need to access BioMart, for example, to find genomic locations, convert gene IDs, or filter sequences from your data.
 Luckily for us, there is an R package for BioMart, called `biomaRt`, which allows us to perform BioMart queries from R.